juan-josue/ornipedia/README.md

 ## About This Project

-### Developers
-- Juan Josue Gutierrez Moreno

 ### Description
 Ornipedia is an AI-powered bird classification and sighting tracker designed to help bird enthusiasts identify bird species from photos and log their sightings.
 Leveraging machine learning and interactive maps, Ornipedia offers an intuitive user experience for casual and serious birdwatchers.

+Try the application:
+- Email: demo-user@demo.ca
+- Password: 1111111

-You can find the live demo website here [Ornipedia](https://ornipedia.vercel.app/).
+Explore the live demo here [Ornipedia](https://ornipedia.vercel.app/).

+### Developer
+- Juan Josue Gutierrez Moreno

 ### Preview

 Identification Flow
 ---